dacostapiece/callhome/README.md

 <b>UPDATEDNS.SERVICE</b><br>
 File updatedns.service<br>
 The service will wait 30 seconds before start, it will call update_tun0_ipname.py, it will restart on failure, but only three times, it won't try to run after this.
 Service will fail as an example, if the VPN isn't connected yet.
 The service will delay 30 seconds before trying again and it will as regular user.<br>

+<b>VPNSTATUSPANEL.SERVICE</b><br>
+File vpnstatuspanel.service<br>
+The service will wait 30 seconds before start, it will call update_status_panel.py, it will restart on failure, but only three times, it won't try to run after this.
+Service will fail as an example, if the VPN isn't connected yet.
+The service will delay 30 seconds before trying again and it will as regular user.
+Here we set the WorkingDirectory - not sure if it's required.<br>